 Since buyback reduces the total number of shares in circulation, it improves several key financial ratios.
-Ratios like EPS (earnings per share) and PE (price earnings ratio) automatically increase due to the buyback of shares.
+Ratios like EPS (earnings per share) and PE (price-earnings ratio) automatically increase due to the buyback of shares.
 Moreover, as an after effect, a buyback decision also boosts the return on assets (ROA) ratio and return on equity (ROE) ratio.

-How Companies Buyback Stocks?
+How do Companies Buyback Stocks?

 The company specifies the price at which it plans to repurchase the shares.
-The buyback price is set a premium or above market price.
+The buyback price is set premium or above market price.
 The tender offer is for a limited time and invites interested investors willing to tender their shares.

 Open Market or Direct Repurchase

-In this, the company reveals the price range within which it will repurchase and the number of shares it plans to buyback.
+In this, the company reveals the price range within which it will repurchase and the number of shares it plans to buy back.
 Companies then invite the investors to offer their shares within that range.
 The company chooses the price at which it will buy back the shares.